Mcrozier5609/presentation/Qualified-Team-Name/talk.md

 ```

 # Limitations of Qualified Name
-* The output of qualname function is not programmativally walkable
+* The output of qualname function is not programmatically walkable
 * This means that the usefulness of qualname will be limited to giving the programmer more information, becuase it can not be used in any program logic

 # Wrap Up